Florida Democrats set to pick new leader amid party turmoil

 Florida Democrats have faced a series of setbacks in recent years, ranging from financial strains to internal disagreements over strategy and messaging to lagging voter registration efforts.

 After leading Republicans in registered voters for years, Democrats were overtaken in 2021 and have only seen their deficit grow since then.
-There are now over 400,000 more registered Republican voters than Democratic voters.
-By comparison, in 2008, when former President Barack Obama first won the state, there were nearly 700,000 more registered Democrats than Republicans.
+There are now more than 400,000 more registered Republican voters in the state than Democratic voters.
+By comparison, in 2008, when former President Obama first won Florida, there were nearly 700,000 more registered Democrats than Republicans.

 Florida Gov. Ron DeSantis’ dominant reelection win in November served as a breaking point for the state’s Democrats.
 (Associated Press/Wilfredo Lee)